-October Musician, Culture, and Composer of the Month!
+December Musician, Culture, and Composer of the Month!

-2nd Grade Culture: Africa
+2nd Grade Culture: Europe - Russia

-3rd Grade Composer: Camille Saint-Saens
+3rd Grade Composer: Pyotr Tchaikovsky

-Other snapshots of Music in October!
+Other snapshots of Music in December!

 Below are pictures and videos of different activities and concepts we explored in music.
 I plan to feature every class that I teach at JFK and Parmenter by the end of the year.
 Stay tuned!